Nursing Workforce Resources

 Māori data sovereignty is a fundamental consideration for the Nursing Pre-Registration Pipeline Project, developed to ensure that Māori are integral to both the kōrero and decision-making process for putting in place programmes to help attract and retain Māori students, and later progression and retention of Māori nurses.

-The New Zealand Nursing Pre-Registration Education Pipeline Report
+The Nursing Pre-Registration Education Pipeline Report

 The Nursing Pre-Registration Education Pipeline report outlines the current undergraduate supply of both Registered and Enrolled Nurses in New Zealand.
 This report aims to provide a better understanding of the pre-registration education pipeline - from enrolment into education programmes through to graduation.
 The report utilises Tertiary Education Commission (TEC) data to look at the completion and assumed early exits across all the nursing schools.
 The insights in this report are being used to inform and support initiatives to forecast both supply and demand across the system, so that the nursing workforce is best positioned to meet the current and future needs of the communities it serves.